Setting up a trading subsidiary for academy trusts

 Setting up a trading subsidiary is something that requires advance planning and an honest, early appraisal of the benefits vs costs.

-In practice, many trusts establish a trading subsidiary through a desire to either mitigate risk or because the trading activity in question is significant enough to operationally ring-fence the activity from the trust’s core objectives.
-The associated corporation tax saving incentive is usually a secondary benefit; not the key driver.
+In practice, many academy trusts establish a trading subsidiary to either mitigate and ring-fence risks and liabilities from trading or because the trading activity in question is significant enough to operationally ring-fence the activity from the academy trust’s core objects.
+The associated corporation tax saving incentive is usually a secondary benefit, not the key driver.

 The application of the regularity regime has been a key issue for CFOs in recent years.
-The ESFA’s latest accounts direction has brought welcome clarity as to whether the regularity regime will apply to a trust’s subsidiary.
+The accounts direction has brought welcome clarity as to whether the regularity regime will apply to an academy trust’s subsidiary.
 The accounts direction has now clarified that regularity only applies to a subsidiary to the extent that it is receiving and spending academy trust funds.

-Self-generated funds of the subsidiary are not subject to the same regularity regime.
-This means some of the restrictions that once made subsidiaries less competitive compared to their charitable peers are no longer in place opening up new possibilities.
+Self-generated funds of the trading subsidiary are not subject to the same regularity regime.
+This means some of the restrictions that once made subsidiaries less competitive compared to their charitable peers are no longer in place opening up new possibilities and opportunities to generate income for the academy trusts in an environment where financial sustainability and efficiency is increasingly important.